Back to Blog

 Separate "Must Fix" from "Nice to Have"

-When reviewing a feature, categorize your feedback:
+When reviewing a feature, categorize feedback:

 This helps your team prioritize without everything feeling urgent.